 Prospective employees receive a similar notice from Human Resources through the University’s TALEO system when they inquire about employment.

 The definitions for crimes in the below statistics come from the FBI Uniform Crime Reporting Handbook, Summary Reporting System (SRS) User Manual, or the National Incident Based Reporting System (NIBRS).

+Campus Crime Statistics, 2016-2018